coreos/tectonic-docs/Documentation/admin/user-management.md

     --namespace tectonic-system
 ```

-The update's success can then be inspecting by watching the pods in the `tectonic-system` namespace.
+The update's success can be inspected by watching the pods in the `tectonic-system` namespace.

 ```
 kubectl get pods --namespace=tectonic-system